IBM-Cloud/logistics-wizard/Deploy_Microservices_CFEE.md

 # Deploy Logistics Wizard to Cloud Foundry Enterprise Environment (CFEE)

-These are instructions to deploy Logistic Wizard to Cloud Foundry Enterprise Environment(CFEE).
-The application is broken down into a number of microservices.
-The core runtimes(WebUI, ERP, and Controller) are deployed to CFEE and the services to public Cloud Foundry.
+Step by step guide to deploy Logistic Wizard to Cloud Foundry Enterprise Environment(CFEE).
+The Logistic Wizard app is broken down into many microservices to function different part of the application.
+There are three runtimes(WebUI, ERP, and Controller) all of which deployed to CFEE while the services located in the public Cloud Foundry and been linked to the CFEE account.
+You may be thinking why to use CFEE at first place.

+With the IBM® Cloud Foundry Enterprise Environment (CFEE), you can instantiate multiple, isolated, enterprise-grade Cloud Foundry platforms on demand.
+Instances of the IBM Cloud Foundry Enterprise service run within your own account in the IBM Cloud.
+The environment is deployed on isolated hardware (Kubernetes clusters).
+You have full control over the environment, including access control, capacity management, change management, monitoring, and services.

-If you don't have a CFEE instance, create one following steps 1 & 2 in this [link](https://console.bluemix.net/dashboard/cloudfoundry/quickstart)
+If this instruction guide, you will explore deploying Logistic Wizard to CFEE.
+First, you would need a CFEE instance ready to follow this guide.
+If you don't have a CFEE instance already, then you can create one by following the steps 1 & 2 in this [link](https://console.bluemix.net/dashboard/cloudfoundry/quickstart).

 **CFEE**